OE3JGW/AirTrafficRadar/README.md

 - I only tested it on windows 11 x64

 ## Disclaimer
 This app was built mostly with AI as a fun project for a friend.
-Im only using publicly avaible data (see Features) and combine them in one GUI.
+Im only using publicly avaible data (see features) and combine them in one GUI.
 Do whatever floats your boat with it ^^

 ## Screenshots